fer77/new-blog-project/notes.md

 In our table the `$table->interger('post_id');` and `$table->interger('tag_id');` creates the relationship between the tags and the posts.
 This will be a many to many relationship (Post.php), because one post may have many tags and any tag may be applied to many posts.

 `php artisan migrate`

+## 31

+How do we deal with route model binding when we are not using the primary key as the identifier?